6th Army Group Royal Artillery: History

+Operation Husky

 The first action of 6th AGRA was during Operation Husky, the invasion of Sicily, with the advanced guard of 66th Medium Regiment landing on 10 July 1943 and the guns themselves being deployed and ready to fire by 12th.

+Invasion of Italy

 The AGRA then took part in the Allied invasion of Italy, firing across the strait of Messina onto Italian soil.
 For this operation, both 5th AGRA and 6th AGRA fired side by side.
 Through the Italian Campaign, 6th AGRA fought at Sangro, Monte Cassino, Arezzo, Florence, the assault on the Gothic Line.
 They held station on Monte Grande beside the British 1st Infantry Division over the winter of 1944/45, before beginning the Spring Offensive in the Po Valley.

 6th AGRA finished the war in Austria, Brigadier Holbrook having left the formation three weeks prior to the final surrender of Axis forces in Europe.
 The AGRA was the commanded by Brigadier T. F. K. Howard, DSO, who following the war, gave this assessment of the AGRA and of his late command of the units in it: "It was like giving the final tap to a truly driven nail with a nicely balanced hammer.
 It was so nicely balanced too."

 6th AGRA was disbanded in November 1945.